Multi-patch multi-group epidemic model with varying infectivity: Introduction

-The main goal (and the second novelty) of the present paper is to adapt this approach to a multipatch--multigroup model.
-In this model, the population is divided into groups, which are mainly thought of being age groups, and into patches, which are geographical distinct areas.
-Individuals remain in the same group during the epidemic, while they may move from one patch to another.
-Infectious individuals infect susceptible ones from other groups, but also from other patches.
-The infection rate is assumed to take a very general form, as given in formula \eqref{eqn-Upsilon}.
-It allows different a infectivity rate from each group and patch to others, thus including non-local infections.
+In our model, the infection rate is assumed to take a very general form, as given in formula \eqref{eqn-Upsilon}.
+It allows a different infectivity rate from each group and patch to others, thus including in particular non-local infections.
 The main reason for allowing non-local infections is that the propagation of an epidemic from one patch to another is partly due to movements of individuals going from home to work and back, as well as those who visit a given place during holidays or weekends, and then return home.
 These movements cannot be conveniently modeled as migrations, and their effect on the epidemic are infections at distance.

-Our model with multiple patches and groups captures both spatial and population heterogeneity.
-The multi-patch SEIR model with a homogeneous population in each patch but with a constant infectivity rate was recently considered in \cite{PP-2020b}, where both the law of large numbers and functional central limit theorems (FCLTs) are established.
+The multi-patch SEIR model with a homogeneous population in each patch but with a constant infectivity rate was recently considered in \cite{PP-2020b}, where both the LLNs and functional central limit theorems (FCLTs) are established.
 Note that the techniques for the proof of convergence in \cite{PP-2020b} also use the standard tightness criteria as discussed above, and as in \cite{PP-2020} do not require any condition on the exposed and infectious period distributions (except that the distributions for the initially infected individuals are continuous for the FCLT).
-In the present paper, since the infectious periods are induced from the random infectivity functions, for which no regularity conditions are imposed, the distributions of the infectious periods are also general.
-A multipatch-multigroup epidemic model was recently studied in \cite{bichara2018multi}, which focuses on the ODEs for the Markovian SEIRS model and its global stability property.
-Our work is also motivated by the study in Britton et al. \cite{britton2020mathematical} on the influence of population heterogeneity on herd immunity in the recent Covid-19 pandemic.
+In the present paper, since the infectious periods are induced from the random infectivity functions, for which no regularity conditions are imposed, the distributions of the infectious periods are also completely general.